 Blockchain-based contracts are becoming more and more popular as sectors like government, healthcare and the real estate industry discover the benefits.
 Below are a few examples of how companies are using blockchain to make contracts smarter.

-Google provides solutions for Web3 businesses and ecosystems such as its Blockchain Node Engine, which can streamline smart contracts and reduce blockchain DevOps needs.
-Blockchain Node Engine allows users to fully manage blockchain nodes, quickly relay transactions and deploy smart contracts under support of the Google Cloud network.
+What they do: Google provides solutions for Web3 businesses and ecosystems through its Blockchain Node Engine, which streamlines smart contract deployment and reduces blockchain DevOps complexity.
+The fully managed service enables users to host and manage blockchain nodes, relay transactions and deploy smart contracts on the Google Cloud network.

 Blockchain and IoT